maingocpham/maingocpham/README.md

 - 🌱 I’m interested in Machine Learning, LLM and Predictive Analytics
 - 📫 How to reach me: mpham8@u.rochester.edu
 - 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I have been to 20 countries around the world and still counting
+- ⚡ Fun fact: I have been to 20 countries around the world and counting

 <!---
 maingocpham/maingocpham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.